zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 - Response Variable (Dependent Variable):

 The response variable is also known as the dependent variable.
 It is the outcome or result that researchers are interested in understanding or explaining based on the influence of the explanatory variable(s).
+It must be correlated with the independent variable.
+This may be a causal relationship, but it does not have to be.
+It must be causally related to the dependent variable.

+- Confounding variables:

+Confounding variables (a.k.a. confounders or confounding factors) are a type of extraneous variable that are related to a study’s independent and dependent variables.<br>
+A variable must meet two conditions to be a confounder:<br>
+It must be correlated with the independent variable.
+This may be a causal relationship, but it does not have to be.<br>
+It must be causally related to the dependent variable.<br>
+Example of a confounding variable:<br>
+You collect data on sunburns and ice cream consumption.
+You find that higher ice cream consumption is associated with a higher probability of sunburn.
+Does that mean ice cream consumption causes sunburn?<br>
+Here, the confounding variable is temperature: high temperatures cause people to both eat more ice cream and spend more time outdoors under the sun, resulting in more sunburns.<br>

 ## Hypothesis Testing
 - The null hypothesis (H0) often represents either a skeptical perspective or a claim of “no difference” to be tested.